radumarias/syncoxiders/website/pages/poc-demo.md

 Other args:
 - `--dry-run`: it will not youch any files in `<DST-MNT>`, it will just print the operations
-- `--checksum`: (disabled by default): If specified it will calculate `MD5` for files when comparing src with dst and will participate in detecting changes along with `size` and `mtime`. **Please note, it will be slower when activated as it needs to calculate for for both files in src and dst when the file was changed in both places.**
+- `--checksum`: (disabled by default): If specified it will calculate `MD5` for files when comparing src with dst and will participate in detecting changes along with `size` and `mtime` when file was changed in both src and dat. **Please note, it will be slower when activated**
 - `--no-crc`: (disabled by default): If specified it will skip checking `CRC` after file was transfered.
 Normally it compare `CRC` of file in `src` before coping and the file in `dst` after copying, this ensures the transfer was ok. **Checking `CRC` is mostly useful if disk is accessed over the network.`

 ## Limitations